theWillPM/theWillPM/README.md

 - 👋 Hi, I’m @theWillPM ### Call me Willian or Will.
 - 👀 I’m interested in programming and gaming.
 Currently enrolled in Software Development @BowValleyCollege.
-- 🌱 I’m currently learning C++, Java, Javascript, HTML, CSS and Android Studio.
+- 🌱 I’m currently learning C#, Javascript, HTML, CSS, SQL.
 (Got a few certificates already)
 - 💞️ I’m looking to collaborate on ...
-Well, anything I find interesting - Bonus if it involves games.
+Well, anything I find interesting or challenging enough - Bonus if it involves games.
 - 📫 How to reach me: e-mail.

 <!---